Energy

 Ever wondered about the cheapest way to heat your home?
 Discover how much it costs to run a range of heating solutions and compare the best ways to stay warm this winter.

 In Ireland, the majority of homes have central heating.
-There are four main fuels people use to heat their homes and often householders use more than one method to keep warm in winter.
+People heat their homes using one of four main fuels; with some households using more than one method to keep warm in winter.

-Around 97% of homes in Ireland have central heating, with 37% using natural gas, 36% using oil and 12% electricity.
+Currently, about 97% of homes in Ireland have central heating, with 37% using natural gas, 36% using oil and 23% electricity as their main space heating fuel.

 What other ways can you heat your home?